My Central Asian Tour Group

 We take three smallish cars into the Fergana Valley.
 We are following the main Silk Road route between Samarkand and Kashgar in China.
 The three cars drive strictly in convoy, speeding along the highway weaving in and out of the other traffic, too close together.
 It's a little traumatic squashed in the front.
 My brake doesn't work.
 It was like lucky dip - which couple do I get in with?
 Today I'm Canadian.
 None of the drivers speak English and Surat isn't with us, as only foreigners are allowed through the land border into Kyrgyzstan.
 Mini vans aren't allowed over the mountains either, hence the Italian Job style operation.
 There are umpteen army posts with men toting very large guns and passport checkpoints before we get anywhere near the border.
 Photos are banned in numerous areas.
 It's all very KGB.

 There don't seem to be any actual taxis here - Surat says that every car in Uzbekistan is a taxi.
 Most of the cars are white Chevrolets.
 White because they are cooler and Chevrolets because there is a big manufacturing plant here.
 We're speeding so fast that the scenery is a blur.
 This despite the fake police cars along the verges supposed to deter bad drivers.
 At one point I spot a herd of goats with a driver on a donkey in the opposite fast lane.
-We cross a range of mountains with the mandatory ex communist bloc smoke belching factory or row of marching pylons marring every potentially beautiful spot.
+We cross the Chaktal Mountains with the mandatory ex communist bloc smoke belching factory or row of marching pylons marring every potentially beautiful spot.
 There are head-scarved women selling melons and wheels of bread from roadside booths, interspersed with clunky unsympathetic restaurants and filling stations.
-It's a curious mix of soviet and the orient.
+It's a curious mix of Soviet and the orient.

 The Silk Road - the Fergana Valley, Uzbekistan